Ombre Brow Pigment Changing Colour In Australian Sun

 Who’s at Higher Risk

+Some people are more likely than others to see the colour start to shift sooner, and eyebrow tattoo oxidation in Australia is one of the factors that can speed that process along – we’re better off telling you that upfront because, let’s face it, cosmetic tattooing isn’t a one-size-fits-all kind of thing.
 Melbourne, being Melbourne, adds its own extra stress on top of it, with all that sun, the dry wind in summer, the heat in the house in winter, and the weird swings between being super active at the gym, on the beach, or just cruising into work.
-All that stuff is going to affect how quickly you heal and how well the colour lasts.
+This is also why the conversation around hybrid brows vs combination brows matters – the technique you choose affects how well the colour lasts in these conditions.

 Your Skin, Lifestyle, and Any Past Work